darkwhispering/EP-Hashimage/readme.txt

 Contributors: Earth People, fjallstrom, darkwhispering
 Tags: tags, hashtag, hashimage, twitter, twitpic, instagram, flickr, yfrog, plixi, plugin, social, images, image, widget, thumbnails, async
 Requires at least: 3.3.0
-Tested up to: 3.4.1
+Tested up to: 3.4.2
 Stable tag: 3.1.1

-Display image from a hashtag in your template, post/page or widget area using template tag, shortcode or the widget.
+Display image by hashtag from twitter or instagram in your template, post/page or widget area using template tag, shortcode or the widget.

 == Description ==

-This plugin search after hashtagged images on twitter and can fetch images from the following networks in the twitter search result.
+This plugin search after hashtagged images on twitter and/or Instagram.

+The Twitter search can fetch images from the following networks in the twitter search result.

 * twitpic
 * instagram